 If you unsure of the details of your training team, contact firstname.lastname@example.org

-Christine Heatherington-Tait is the executive manager education and support (EMES).
-The position oversees the operational and strategic managment of GP registrars, GP supervisors, practice accreditation and pastoral care programs.
+Christine Heatherington-Tait is the Director of Programs.
+The position oversees the operational and strategic management of GP registrars, GP supervisors, practice accreditation and pastoral care programs.

 - Cultural education team